lilyamirabatrisya/ppg-talk/INSIGHTS.md

 The talk reinforced the importance of **technical proficiency** and **strategic thinking** in IT.
 Seeing how PPG integrates SAP, cloud, and data analytics into its global operations was inspiring.
 It made me realize:

-- **Technical skills alone are not enough**—understanding business processes is crucial.
+- **Technical skills alone are not enough.** To understand business processes is crucial.
 - **Cloud and security knowledge** will be essential in future IT roles.
 - **Internships and industry talks** are invaluable for career clarity.
 - **Collaboration and communication** are as important as coding in enterprise IT.